zwenson/ADPY/README.md

 ADPY
 ====

-##Discription
+##Description

 ADPY is a Python library for algorithmic differentiation (http://en.wikipedia.org/wiki/Automatic_differentiation).
-It aims to provide an easy way to extract partial derivatives of vector valued function.
+It aims to provide an easy way to extract partial derivatives of vector valued function (Jacobian matrix).
 In addition it allows to created callable function for obtaining function values using computational graphs.

 Features: